 - フ ァ リ チ チ コ コ (Family Choco): They are the ones that we buy to give to the relatives like husbands, parents, grandparents, children, uncles, cousins, brothers and that is, any male person that we have a family connection.

 - 逆 チ ョ コ (Gyaku choco):Although it is a recent custom, Gyaku choco means to exchange chocolates between men and women on Valentine's Day.

 History of Valentine's Day:

-Valentine's Day, in some countries called Valentine Day is a special and commemorative date in which is celebrated the loving union between couples and boyfriends, in some places is the day to demonstrate affection between friends.
+Valentine's Day, in some countries called Valentine Day it is a special and commemorative date in which the loving union between couples and boyfriends is celebrated, in some places it is the day to show affection between friends.
 It is common to exchange cards and gifts with a heart symbol, such as the traditional boxes of chocolates.
-In Japan, America, Portugal, Angola, and like many other countries, it is celebrated on 14 in February.
-In Brazil the date is celebrated on the 12 day of June, the day before the day of Saint Anthony of Lisbon, known for the fame of "Holy Casmer".
+In Japan, America, Portugal, Angola, as well as in many other countries, it is celebrated on February 14th.
+In Brazil, the date is celebrated on the 12th of June, the eve of the day of Santo António de Lisboa, known for the fame of “Santo Casamenteiro”.

 At 14 in February, when we share chocolates, special dinners or cards with our loved ones, we do this in the name of St. Valentine.

 Valentine's Day is named after a famous Saint Valentine, a legend claims that Valentine was a priest who served during the third century in Rome.
 When Emperor Claudius II forbade marriage because he thought married men were bad soldiers.
 Valentine felt that this was unfair, so he broke the rules and arranged marriages in secret.
 When Claudius found out, Valentine was arrested and sentenced to death.